Why Athletes Need Mouthguards

 After Braces: Keep It Up

 Once the braces come off, your teeth have shifted into their new positions, and your old mouthguard likely won’t fit anymore.
-Time for a new one!
+Time for a new one!- Custom guards are again the best choice for comfort and protection.

 - If you’re wearing a retainer, don’t put a regular mouthguard over it unless your orthodontist makes one designed for that.
 Patients who are wearing retainers or finishing treatment with retainers should ask about safe options to protect their new smile.